Back to list

 Transports from Hungary to Auschwitz-Birkenau

 On 29 and 30 April 1944, the first two transports of 3,800 Hungarian Jews were dispatched from the SS-run Kistarcsa transit camp – administered by the Hungarian police – and another from the town of Bačka Topola in Vojvodina.
-Within just two and a half months, the number of deportees reached 440,000, the majority of whom were murdered in the gas chambers.
+By the middle of July, the number of deportees reached 440,000, the majority of whom were murdered in the gas chambers.

 In June 1944, Hungarian authorities ordered the Jews in Budapest into more than 2,000 designated “Yellow-Star Houses” – buildings marked with the Star of David.
 About 25,000 Jews from the suburbs were rounded up and deported to Auschwitz-Birkenau.